 Most insurance providers consider the credit score of the driver as one of the most relevant and statistically valid tools in determining whether he would file a claim.
 It is also believed to indicate the average cost of the claim.
 The credit based insurance scores of an individual are determined from his payment history and its length, collections, bankruptcies and outstanding debt.

 The type of coverage and the amount insured

 It is mandated by law that you should purchase a minimum amount of liability insurance.
 These limits are generally low, and hence, people should consider purchasing more than the minimum requirements for effective protection from risks.
 If you have a new car, you will benefit from the purchase of a comprehensive insurance policy.
 Such a plan pays for damages to your vehicle when it is affected by weather, theft or other unforeseen circumstances.

 However, a comprehensive coverage is subject to deductibles.
 A deductible is the part of the amount that the insured would bear for each claim, before the insurance company provides its share.
-Your car insurance premium will be lower when the deductible is higher.
+Your will be lower when the deductible is higher.
 Although the comprehensive cover is not mandatory for private ownership and usage of the vehicle, you will need to purchase it if you plan to lease your car to third-party.

 Other useful add-on coverages like zero depreciation cover and roadside assistance cover could also increase the cost of your insurance policy.